kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/cue/basic.md

 }
 ```

 Great, now you've learned all of the basic skills and best practices about how to use CUE!

-If you want to learn more details of CUE, please refer to the [official docs](https://cuelang.org/).
+If you want to learn more details of CUE, you can refer to [the CUE official documentation](https://cuelang.org/) or [the well documented tutorials](https://cuetorials.com/introduction/).

 In the following sections, we'll start to learn how KubeVela use CUE to glue resources.
 Make sure you have learned the [core concepts](../../getting-started/core-concept) of KubeVela before that.